vinayavr/vinayavr/README.md

 - 👋 Hi, I’m @vinayavr
-- 👀 I’m interested in Music
+- 👀 I like listening to Music
 - 🌱 I’m currently learning Github copilot
-- 💞️ I’m looking to collaborate on VS code
+- 💞️ I’m looking to learn new technologies
-- 📫 reach me Whatsapp
+- 📫 reach me on Whatsapp

 <!---
 vinayavr/vinayavr is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.